dbExpression-team/docs.dbExpression.com/src/pages/reference/mssql/functions/date-and-time/datepart.md

         {
             "argumentName" : "DATEPART",
             "required" : true,
-            "description" : "The part of `expression` to extract.  `DATEPART` is an enumeration (in the `HatTrick.DbEx.MsSql.Expression` namespace).", "types": [
+            "description" : "The part of `expression` to extract.  `DATEPART` is an enumeration (in the `DbExpression.MsSql.Expression` namespace).", "types": [
                 {
                     "typeName" : "Year"